Learning Outcomes

 - Interim applications are requests for court orders made during ongoing proceedings, before trial.

-- Common interim applications include summary judgment and interim injunctions.
+- Common interim applications include summary judgment, interim injunctions, freezing/search orders, and interim payments.

-- Applications are made using Form N244, with supporting evidence and a draft order.
+- Applications are made using Form N244, with supporting evidence and a draft order; verify facts with a statement of truth where relied upon.

-- Most applications are made with notice; without notice is allowed only in urgent or exceptional cases.
+- Most applications are made with notice; without notice is allowed only in urgent or exceptional cases and requires full and frank disclosure.

-- Summary judgment is granted where there is no real prospect of success and no compelling reason for trial.
+- Summary judgment is granted where there is no real prospect of success and no compelling reason for trial; conditional orders may be made.

-- Interim injunctions require a serious issue to be tried, inadequacy of damages, and balance of convenience.
+- Interim injunctions require a serious issue to be tried, inadequacy of damages, and balance of convenience; mandatory injunctions require a higher degree of assurance.

-- Failure to comply with interim orders can result in serious sanctions, including contempt of court.
+- Failure to comply with interim orders can result in serious sanctions, including contempt, strike out, and adverse costs orders; interim costs are often summarily assessed.

 Key Terms and Concepts